 Establishing your release while the case proceeds through the legal system provides two important benefits.
 First, obviously you are released and on the street.
 Second, because you are not behind bars it is easier to coordinate with witnesses and prepare your defense.
 Proper preparation of your defense takes considerable time and effort.
 It takes time to fully investigate and interview all witnesses, to obtain all medical and counseling records, and the prepare witnesses to testify both at preliminary hearings and your trial.

 If you are facing charges of child molestation in Rhode Island, it is vital that you consult immediately with a skilled and experienced Rhode Island criminal defense attorney to protect your rights and begin preparing your defense to these extremely serious charges.
-Contact the Law Offices of Matthew T. Marin, Esquire, Inc. to schedule a confidential, no fee consultation.
-We are available 24 hours a day, 7 days a week by phone at 401-228-8271 or email [email protected]
+Contact the Marin and Barrett Law Firm to schedule a confidential, no fee consultation.
+We are available 24 hours a day, 7 days a week by phone at 401-228-8271 or email [email protected].

 Rhode Island Child Molestation Laws